wigig-tools/qd-interpreter/README.md

 Just replace `codebookApFile.txt` and `codebookStaFile.txt` with the name of the codebooks you want to use for the APs and STAs nodes.

-You just have to setup the name of the codebook you want to use.

 ### How to visualize codebooks